Table of Contents[Hide][Show]

-Diabetes Meal Plans is predominantly a foodie site, but I also like to share important health tips that can help you too.
+Diabetes Meal Plans is predominantly a foodie site, but we also like to share important health tips that can help you too.
+Proper foot care in diabetes is critical!

 There are multiple complications associated with diabetes, none of us really like to talk about these things.
-But we really need to because many of them can be avoided and prevented.
+But we really need to because many of them can be avoided and prevented – such as foot problems that can lead to very serious consequences.

 Diabetic Foot Problems